-We will continue to fund a variety of hard-to-reach and financial capability (Money Matters) community projects focusing on schemes we have previously funded that are shown to be effective and innovative.
+We will continue to fund a variety of hard-to-reach and financial capability (Money Matters) community projects through the Wessex Water Foundation.
+Focusing on schemes we have previously funded that are shown to be effective and innovative.

 This will include: